-Typical efficiencies of slide types [26] [27]: Ball slides 0.003-.04 Teflon on steel (non-lubricated) ~0.05-0.2 Bronze on steel (lubricated) ~0.16 and 20N for aluminum [28].
+Typical efficiencies of slide types [26] [27]: Ball slides 0.003-.04 Teflon on steel (non-lubricated) ~0.05-0.2 Bronze on steel (lubricated) ~0.16 The final component for the initial torque calculation is the cutting force that the router will experience.
+For smaller CNC router tables the estimated torque loads will be approximately 5N for wood and 20N for aluminum [28].
 At this point a torque would be able to be calculated using Equation 5.
 However, this would not include the desired acceleration of the components.
 This requires factoring in the inertia of the screw drives and gantry assembly.